Nkanziii/calculator-project/README.md

 <h1>Calculator</h1>

 <p>A vanilla JavaScript calculator built with DOM manipulation.
 Supports addition, subtraction,  multiplication, and division.
-Numbers and operators are rendered dynamically on a display using querySelectorAll </p>
+Numbers and operators are rendered dynamically on a display using querySelectorAll and forEach to attach event listeners across multiple buttons</p>